 - 33. Under the Federal Food, Drug, and Cosmetic Act (the "Act"), cosmetics containing sunscreen ingredients are considered drugs by the FDA because they are used to "prevent, cure, treat, or mitigate disease or to affect a structure or function of the body."
 21 C.F.R. § 700.35 (defining cosmetics that contain sunscreen ingredients subject the cosmetic to sunscreen labeling requirements). - 34.
 Ordinarily there is a premarket approval process for drugs, but in the instance of sunscreen, it is subject to the "monograph" system for nonprescription drugs.
 A monograph applies to a class of drugs, and specifies the permissible active ingredients, labeling claims, and other standards for each class of drug. - 35.
 Sunscreen products include cosmetic products with SPF ingredients.
-The Products contain sunscreen ingredients, including octinoxate.
+The Products contain sunscreen ingredients, including octinoxate, octisalate, and titanium dioxide.
 See 21 C.F.R. § 352.10 (defining active sunscreen ingredients). - 36.
 The regulations generally prohibit "claims that would be false and/or misleading on sunscreen products."
-21 C.F.R. § 201.327(g).
-"There are claims that would be false and/or misleading on sunscreen products.
-These claims include but are not limited to the following: 'Sunblock,' 'sweatproof,' and 'waterproof.'"
-Id. - 37.
-Among the labeling requirements, sunscreen cosmetic products, including the Products at issue here, must include specific language for directions on use.
-Products that are not water resistant must state: "Reapply at least every 2 hours" 21 C.F.R. § 201.327.
+21 C.F.R. § 201.327(g). - 37.
+Defendant's Products contain a drug facts label on the back of the box that provides in the directions to "reapply at least every 2 hours."
+However, these directions only appear on the back panel of the Product packaging, which most consumers review (at most) once during purchase and dispose of after they purchase and use the product.
+The Product bottles themselves do not include the same instructions.
+A photo of the bottle of the Dior Forever Foundation (in 6N) purchased by Plaintiff is shown below: